On the Inference (In-)Security of Vertical Federated Learning: Efficient Auditing against Inference Tampering Attack: Defense Evaluation

 According to Sec.~\ref{subsec:efficiency_schedule}, \method can use the validation samples during the first model validation to determine the optimal $W_*$.
 Under optimal $W_*$ (column $W_*$ in Tbl.~\ref{tab:theoretical}), using \method for inference auditing does not introduce additional latency to the online inference system.
 The $W_*$ for BM and CCFD are higher than those for MMNIST and CIFAR10 due to the greater computational overhead of the convolutional layers compared to the linear layers.

-According to Thm.~\ref{theorem}, $W_*$ can achieve the expected DSR (e.g. 90\% or 99.99\%) when the abnormal inference rate $K$ exceeds a certain value.
+According to Thm.~\ref{theorem}, $W_*$ can achieve the expected DSR (e.g. 90\% or 99.99\%) when the malicious tampering ratio $K$ exceeds a certain value.
 Using Eq.~\ref{eq:prob}, we compute a theoretical lower bound for $K$.
 In Tbl.~\ref{tab:theoretical}, we further validate whether the real $K$ aligns with the theoretical lower bound.
-Column $T$ in Tbl.\ref{tab:theoretical} represents the theoretical lower bound derived from Eq.~\ref{eq:prob}, indicating that as long as $K$ exceeds this bound, \method can detect abnormal inferences by \data with a DSR of 90\% or 99.99\%.
+Column $T$ in Tbl.\ref{tab:theoretical} represents the theoretical lower bound derived from Eq.~\ref{eq:prob}, indicating that as long as $K$ exceeds this bound, \method can detect malicious inferences by \data with a DSR of 90\% or 99.99\%.
 In our experiment, we iteratively decreased the lower bound (in steps of $1\%$) to determine whether the actual DSR met the expected DSR.
-The results in Tbl.~\ref{tab:theoretical} demonstrate that \method guarantees that abnormal behavior can be detected with a probability of 99.99\% when $K$ exceeds an average threshold of 5.4\% in practice.
-Furthermore, as shown in Tbl.~\ref{tab:theoretical}, the real values $K$ (Column $K_r$) across all four datasets are consistently lower than the theoretical lower bound (Column $K_t$).
+The results in Tbl.~\ref{tab:theoretical} demonstrate that \method guarantees that malicious behavior can be detected with a probability of 99.99\% when $K$ exceeds an average threshold of 5.4\% in practice.
+Furthermore, as shown in Tbl.~\ref{tab:theoretical}, the real values $K$ (Column $R$) across all four datasets are consistently lower than the theoretical lower bound (Column $T$).
 This indicates that, in practical scenarios, \method can achieve the desired DSR for the \task with a smaller $K$ than theoretically required.